 - Correct propeller loading

-Maintaining proper fuel and air delivery ensures clean combustion and long Lugger engine life.
+Maintaining proper fuel and air delivery helps ensure clean combustion and long Lugger engine life.

 Ventura & Channel Islands Harbor Lugger Combustion Specialist